 WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from the night of day 1 to the night of day 14; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 15; safe drinking water throughout; one of our photo guides with camera and audio playback gear from the afternoon of day 1 to the morning of day 15; all domestic flights and transport within the Falklands from day 2 to day 15; entrance fees to all sites mentioned in the itinerary; a printed and bound checklist to help keep track of what you have photographed (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for any luggage porters used in the Quito hotel; return international flights between Santiago (Chile) and Stanley in East Falkland (on days 1 and 15)-THESE NEED TO BE ARRANGED BY THE TROPICAL BIRDING OFFICE, BUT ARE NOT INCLUDED WITHIN THE TOUR FEE; departure tax from the Falklands, currently 22 British Pounds; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; excess luggage charges; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for any luggage porters used in the Quito hotel; RETURN INTERNATIONAL FLIGHT BETWEEN SANTIAGO (CHILE) AND PORT STANLEY IN THE FALKLANDS AT THE START AND END OF THE TOUR-THESE NEED TO BE COORDINATED BY THE TROPICAL BIRDING OFFICE, AND SO THESE SHOULD NOT BE BOOKED BEFORE SPEAKING TO THE TROPICAL BIRDING OFFICE FIRST, AS A SPECIFIC FLIGHT IS REQUIRED (we are happy to assist in the booking of this, although it is not included within the tour price); departure tax from the Falklands, currently 22 British Pounds; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; excess luggage charges; other items or services not specifically mentioned as being included.